Updated September 2017

 is even better than its predecessor, the ATR 2.
 While we mainly evaluated this shoe for trail running, it's also an excellent choice for hiking and everyday use, which is how we have found many people use it.
 Many folks demand a pillow of cushioning underfoot to protect their bodies from the abusive daily running impact.
 Others aren't aware that they can have extra cushioning without sacrificing weight or performance.
 For both types of people, we recommend the HOKA ONE ONE Challenger ATR 3.
 With a stack height of 29mm, it offers more underfoot protection than any other shoe reviewed, which is reason enough to be interested.
 This shoe was stable, sensitive, and at only 21.6 ounces for a pair of men's size 11, impressively light for how much you get.
 Gone are the days of compromised performance or ankle-breaking instability while wearing HOKAs.
 See our review for a full comparison between the old ATR 2 and the new ATR 3.

-Read the full review: Hoka ONE ONE Challenger ATR 3
+Read review: Hoka ONE ONE Challenger ATR 3

 Analysis and Test Results